Chapter 6 : Three Conversations

 They resumed their march back to Gryffindor Tower.

 The next morning, after breakfast, Molly and Arthur went for a walk in the grounds of Hogwarts.
 Reminders of the battle were everywhere; masonry blasted from the castle and from shattered gargoyles was strewn across the lawns, there were deep gouges in the earth and many of the once graceful trees were deeply charred.
-There was even the occasional arrow still sticking out of the grass, long since loosed from a centaur’s bow.
+There was even the occasional arrow , long since loosed from a centaur’s bow, piercing the grass.
 The reminders oppressed them, but they wanted some private time just together, something that had been virtually impossible from the time they arrived for the battle.

 “Oh Molly, love, I didn’t mean to upset you.
 I’m not going anywhere.”